bump-sh/docs/src/_help/access-management.md

 Private level allows members from the same organization to have access to a documentation/hub.
 Writing permissions will only be granted if the member has admin/maintainer role.

-From private level, you can also invite external users (like partners, customers, etc...) to a read-only mode of your documentation/hub.
+From private level, you can also invite external users (like partners, customers, etc.) to a read-only mode of your documentation/hub.

 ![](/images/help/access-management-invite.png)